Chiral spin channels in curved graphene $pn$ junctions: Experimental proposal

-\textit{Experimental proposal.}---We propose two setups based on linear and circular $pn$~junctions to implement interferometric circuits for spin carriers.
-Thanks to the chiral nature of the propagating channels, we find that, depending on the junction polarity, the interferometers respond differently to the Zeeman coupling $\omega_{\rm Z}$, making possible a unique geometric characterization of the propagating spin states.
+We propose two setups based on linear and circular $pn$~junctions to implement interferometric circuits for spin carriers.
+Thanks to the chiral nature of the propagating channels, we find that, depending on the junction polarity, the interferometers respond differently to the Zeeman coupling $\omega_{\rm Z}$ (assuming $\lambda_{\rm KM}=0$ for simplicity), making possible a unique geometric characterization of the propagating spin states.

-Figure \ref{fig3} depicts the circuits' architecture built upon $n$ [Fig.~\ref{fig3}(a)] and $p$ [Fig.~\ref{fig3}(b)] central dots.
+Figure \ref{fig3} depicts the circuits' architecture built upon $n$ [Fig.~\ref{fig3}(a)] and $p$ [Fig.~\ref{fig3}(b)] dots.
 Contact 1 at voltage $V$ is the carrier source, while the grounded contacts 2 and 3 act as drains.
 The grounded contact~4 contributes with an empty channel.
 Importantly, either setup can be turned into the other by simply inverting the $pn$~polarity, relabeling the contacts, and swapping voltages, meaning that a single sample could realize both interferometer in the laboratory.

 Carriers injected from contact 1 propagate along a linear $pn$~junction.
 Traveling toward contact 2, they can enter the circular $pn$~junction with probability $0 < \tau_1 < 1$, from which they can escape at the opposite end towards contact 3 with probability $0 < \tau_2 < 1$.
 The tunnel barriers $\tau_1$ and $\tau_2$ operate as beam splitters (BSs) for the chiral modes.
 Their spin-dependent probability amplitudes are determined by projecting the propagating spin modes on the local basis~\cite{supplemental}.